GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Dashboard link in header navigation
 - Editable notes/comments on shared pages
 - "Create Your Own" elements on shared pages
+- Static charts or missing charts on shared pages
+- Marketing content below tabs on shared pages

 ❌ **NEVER** remove:
 - Step indicator with proper styling